-Status Code Status Code Description OP Operating - in service (commercial operation) and producing some electricity.
+Generator Status Code Generator Status Code Description OP Operating - in service (commercial operation) and producing some electricity.
 Includes peaking units that are run on an as needed (intermittent or seasonal) basis.
 SB Standby/Backup - available for service but not normally used (has little or no generation during the year) for this reporting period.
 OS Out of service - was not used for some or all of the reporting period and is NOT expected to be returned to service in the next calendar year.
+OA Out of service - was not used for some or all of the reporting period but is expected to be returned to service in the next calendar year.
+RE Retired - no longer in service and not expected to be returned to service.